Energy

 EV charging

-To support EV ownership in Kelowna, the City (some in partnership with FortisBC) has installed:
+To support EV ownership in Kelowna, the City (in partnership with FortisBC) has installed:

-• 14 public Level 2 charging stations: These are located at numerous parking locations downtown.
+• Two public Level 2 charging stations: These are located at the Okanagan Heritage Museum.
 Level 2 chargers can charge a vehicle 20-30 per cent in approximately two hours and can provide a full charge in four to five hours for most battery electric vehicles.

-• Four DC Fast charging stations: Two chargers at the Okanagan Heritage Museum and two at Rutland Centennial Park.
+• Four Level 3 DC Fast charging stations: Two are located at the airport, and one is located at the Okanagan Heritage Museum and Rutland Centennial Park.
 DC Fast charging stations can provide an 80-100 per cent charge in half an hour.

 Private industry is also helping expand the community's EV charging network.
 Visit plugshare.com for an interactive map of locations of all EV chargers in Kelowna.
 See "EV incentives" for available EV charging rebates.